canonical/charmed-kubeflow-documentation/docs/how-to/manage/integrate-spark.rst

    terraform init

-Define credentials that will later be used to log into Kubeflow dashboard.
+Define credentials that will later be used to log into Kubeflow dashboard:

 .. code-block:: bash